 Golden West College sends academic reports of former high school students who graduated in the last five years to high schools within the Coast Community College District.
 The purpose is to assist the high schools in academic research.
 The reports include the I.D. number, classes, grades, grade point average, and major.
-Any student who prefers to have his/her name deleted from such reports should contact the secretary to the Administrative Dean of Student Support Services.
+Any student who prefers to have his/her name deleted from such reports should contact the Staff Assistant to the Director of Enrollment Services.